Virtual-FCS/VirtualFCS/README.md

 ![picture](img/VirtualFCS_Model_Scope.png)

-Documentation for the VirtualFCS library is maintained regularly and available online at the URL: https://virtual-fcs.github.io/VirtualFCS/

 ## System Requirements and Installation
 The VirtualFCS library is designed to work with OpenModelica and supports up through version 1.14.
 To install OpenModelica, please visit their website: